imarc/handbook/strategy.markdown

 ### Statement of Work

 A Statement of Work, or SOW, may be created by Business Development or a Producer.
 It's not a sales tool.
 SOWs are used for existing clients who don't need to be sold on iMarc as a vendor.
 An SOW defines project scope, features and functionality.
-It usually does not include background research & discovery, and rarely requires a [Technical Specification](#TechnicalSpecification) before production.
+It usually does not include background research & discovery, and rarely requires a [Production Specification](#ProductionSpecification) before production.

 ### Discovery Report